ergo

 ergo_why

 Like ergo_recall, but reasoned-only and single-answer: returns the best reasoned belief for the query plus its reason and full supersede history.
 A reason-less claim can never win here.
-Returns null when nothing reasoned matches.
+Returns null when nothing reasoned matches at all.

 • query — natural-language query (required)